 Make sure you carefully review your health plan’s summary of benefits, especially to see the specific set of prenatal and maternity services it covers and whether your preferred obstetrician and hospital are in the plan’s network.

 What prenatal care can I expect to be covered by my health plan during my pregnancy?

-- Testing for sexually transmitted diseases
+- Testing and counseling for sexually transmitted diseases, including HIV

-- Folic acid supplements, which help protect your baby from certain birth defects
+- Folic acid supplements, which help protect your baby from certain birth defects (with a prescription)

 - Testing for gestational diabetes